 Cross-sector technologies and practices, which play a role in all industrial sectors including small- and medium-sized enterprises (SMEs) and non-energy intensive industry, also offer potential for considerable energy efficiency improvements.
 They include: (i) motor systems (for example electric motors, variable speed drives, pumps, compressors and fans), responsible for about 10% of worldwide industrial energy consumption, with a global energy efficiency improvement potential of around 20-25% (Napp et al., 2014); and (ii) steam systems, responsible for about 30% of industrial energy consumption and energy saving potentials of about 10% (Hasanbeigi et al., 2014; Napp et al., 2014).
-Waste heat recovery from industry has substantial potential for energy transition to process change (e.g., electrification) (Bataille et al., 2018).
-In the context of rising demand for construction, an increasing share of industrial production may be based in developing countries (N. Li et al., 2017), where current efficiencies may be lower than in developed countries, and technical and institutional feasibility may differ (Ma et al., 2015).
+Waste heat recovery from industry has substantial potential for energy efficiency and emission reduction (Forman et al., 2016).
+Low awareness and competition from other investments limit the feasibility of such options (Napp et al., 2014).